isomerpages/ttsh-chi/_our-events/CHI Conference/CHI Conference (CHI INNOVATE).md

 				<li>Take up specialised and targeted sponsorships to strengthen your brand message</li>
 				<li>Use the available digital platform for branding to further extend your exposure</li>
 				<li>Opportunity to make product and partnership announcements</li></ul>
 <br>CHI INNOVATE 2024 aims to inspire innovation and collaboration, and accelerate healthcare transformation at large.
-It is the place to raise your corporate proﬁle, showcase the latest innovative solutions, engage with decision makers and eventual end-users.<br>
+It is the place to raise your corporate proﬁle, showcase the latest innovative solutions, engage with decision makers and eventual end-users.<br><br>
 To discuss partnership and profile-building opportunities at CHI INNOVATE 2024, please contact: Ryan Jin, Business Development Manager, CHI INNOVATE 2024 at <a href="mailto:conference@chi.sg">conference@chi.sg</a>
 <p></p>
 		</div>